maubanel/UE5-Static-Meshes/basic-column-iii/README.md

 ##### `Step 12.`\|`ITSM`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Repeat this by adding a smaller bevel to all four corners.
+Repeat this by adding a smaller bevel to all four corners and eight edges.
+Press the <kbd>Bevel</kbd> button and I selected `3` for a smaller bevel on the sides.

 ![bevel all four corners](images/repeatAllCorners.png)